-In the same way, the European Payment Order Regulation simplifies cross-border litigations in European Union countries (except Denmark) by abandoning the process of recognition and the requirement of declaration of enforceability (article 19 of the European Payment Order Regulation).
+In the same way, the European Payment Order Regulation simplifies cross-border litigation in European Union countries (except Denmark) by abandoning the process of recognition and the requirement of declaration of enforceability (article 19 of the European Payment Order Regulation).

-Finally, the European Small Claims Procedure Regulation simplifies small claims litigations in civil and commercial matters not exceeding the sum of $\epsilon{2,000}$ .
-A judgment delivered under this procedure is recognised and enforceable in other member states (except Denmark) without any need of declaration of enforceability (ie, article 20(1) of the European Small Claims Procedure Regulation).
-The party seeking enforcement only has to produce an original copy of the judgment and of the certificate of the judgment, and if necessary a duly certified translation into the language of the member state of enforcement.
+Finally, the European Small Claims Procedure Regulation simplifies small claims litigation in civil and commercial matters not exceeding the sum of €2,000.
+A judgment delivered under this procedure is recognised and enforceable in other member states (except Denmark) without any need for declaration of enforceability (ie, article 20(1) of the European Small Claims Procedure Regulation).
+The party seeking enforcement need only produce an original copy of the judgment and of the certificate of the judgment, and if necessary, a duly certified translation into the language of the member state of enforcement.